vxxt/OffsiteHelper/README.md

 This project is a workflow aid that assists by highlighting points of interest on the webpage for quicker assessment of Offsite violations.

 Written for Google Chrome, this project aims to increase efficiency for those who work in the Offsite queue.
+This extension will aid in removing offsite flags from the queue by: highlighting flagged text in the message area, check for allowlist users, enable keyboard shortcuts.